qtyra/smart-persistence.nvim/README.md

 **There are a lot of auto-session plugins, why another one, how is this different?**

-Currently most auto-session plugins (or at least the ones i've tried) use the window/tab local directory (`vim.fn.getcwd()` or `vim.uv.cwd()`) **before exiting** Neovim as the session filename.
+All the auto-session plugins I've tried use the window/tab local directory (`vim.fn.getcwd()` or `vim.uv.cwd()`) as the session filename.
 To illustrate why this can be problematic, consider this case:

-1. Open Neovim from /foo, example: `nvim test.txt`
+1. Open neovim from /foo, example: `nvim test.txt`.
-2. Open a new tab with `:tabnew` and change the directory with `:tcd bar` to /foo/bar
+2. Open a new tab with `:tabnew` and change the directory with `:tcd bar` to /foo/bar.
 3. Close neovim with `:xa`, the directory returned by `vim.fn.getcwd()` and `vim.uv.cwd()` will be /foo/bar.
-4. The auto-session plugin will save the session as something like `$SESSIONDIR/%foo%bar.vim`.
+4. The auto-session plugin saves the session as something like `$SESSIONDIR/%foo%bar.vim`.
-5. Open Neovim again, The behavior here may differ between plugins but two possible outcomes are:
+5. Reopen neovim, the plugin will either:
-    - An old session is restored.
+    - Restore an old session
-    - No session is restored.
+    - Restore no session

-Both because the directory was saved with an tab/window local directory.
-Note that you may need to open some files to replicate this case.
+Both happen because the directory was saved with an tab/window local directory.

-**Why would you want tabs with different directories?
+**Why use tabs with different directories?
 Are you trying to use tabs as workspaces?**

-While you can recreate workspaces (different projects) with tabs and `:tcd`, it's often more convenient to just open a new neovim instance.
-My use case (and likely that of anyone who is insterested in this plugin) is related but slightly different:
+While you can use tabs and `tcd` to recreate workspaces, it's often easier to just open a new neovim instance.
+My use case is related but slightly different:

 1. I have a directory and a project under that directory, let's say /foo and /foo/project. /foo contains valuable information like books, notes and related projects.
 I want to share buffers and modify content from both /foo and /fooproject without constantly switching between two OS windows.
-2. Fuzzy finders like [fzf-lua](https://github.com/ibhagwan/fzf-lua) or [telescope](https://github.com/nvim-telescope/telescope.nvim) use the current working directory to search for files or to call grep, plugins like [neogit](https://github.com/NeogitOrg/neogit) expect a .git directory, which may not exist in /foo or its parent directory.
+2. Fuzzy finders like [fzf-lua](https://github.com/ibhagwan/fzf-lua) or [telescope](https://github.com/nvim-telescope/telescope.nvim) use the current working directory to search for files or call grep, plugins like [neogit](https://github.com/NeogitOrg/neogit) expect a .git directory, which may not exist in /foo or its parent directory.

-The best approach to my workflow I've come up with is to use `:tcd`, but as I mentioned earlier, auto-session plugins don't work correctly with this setup, leading me to write this plugin.
+The best approach to my workflow I've come up with is to use `:tcd`, but as I mentioned earlier, auto-session plugins don't work well with this setup, leading me to write this plugin.

 **How do you track the global working directory?**